khalil-research/PyEPO/README.md

 ### Pip Install

-The package is now available on [PyPI](https://pypi.org/project/pyepo/) for installation.
+The package is now available for installation on [PyPI](https://pypi.org/project/pyepo/).
 You can easily install `PyEPO` using pip by running the following command:

 ```bash
 pip install pyepo